iuliagavrila/ToDoApp-iOS-Swift/README.md

 Open the project in Xcode:

--bash
+bash
--Copy code
+Copy code
--cd Todoey
+cd Todoey
--open Todoey.xcodeproj
+open Todoey.xcodeproj

 Build and run the project using Xcode.